Hyp-ed/workshops-2022/02-basic-cpp/README.md

 > Copy your implementation of `scoreToLetterGrade` implementation from `01_grades.cpp` and change it so that it returns the appropriate values of the `Grade` enum.

+*Note that no additional tests will pass until you finish the entire exercise.*

 While this new implementation is more efficient, we want to maintain some degree of backwards compatibility.
 For that purpose there are two more functions, `stringToGrade` and `gradeToString`, in the source file.